 Hiking to Askja

-After having lunch at the smaller hut by Dreki, we drove to Askja, which is only 8 km away from Drekagil canyon, and left the jeep by the parking lot.
-The hike to Lake Askja and Víti explosion crater is an easy one, about 30 minutes long.
+After lunch at the smaller hut by Dreki, we drove to Askja, only 8 km from Drekagil canyon, and left the jeep at the parking lot.

-There was heavy rain and wind and the temperatures were low.
+There was heavy rain and wind, and the temperatures were low.
 I didn't bring waterproof trousers and got soaking wet.

 Víti explosion crater by Askja